asadhasanalvi/mianwali-today/README.md

 - Provided **critical pandemic information** when no other local digital platform existed.
 - Partnered with **district police** to share verified safety guidelines, news and official announcements.
+- Promoted digital literacy by introducing many residents to their first local online news source.
 ---

 ## COVID-19 Tracker